 City Hall Helmond

-David Hess, Chantal Vos, Hashmat Fagirzada, Jik Mosch, Tatjana Djordjevic, Patrick Keijzer, Lisa de Groen, Edward Timmermans, Bart van der Werf, Maxime Spapens, Leslie Che, Jason Broekhuizen, Rui Batista, Linda Brouwer, Pim Bangert
+David Hess, Chantal Vos, Hashmat Fagirzada, Jik Mosch, Tatjana Djordjevic, Patrick Keijzer, Lisa de Groene, Edward Timmermans, Bart van der Werf, Maxime Spapens, Leslie Che, Jason Broekhuizen, Rui Batista, Linda Brouwer, Pim Bangert

 The Eindhovens Dagblad wrote an article about the project.
 Read the full article here.